 A couple of comparison shots

-There are a myriad of ways shawls can be shaped.
-I've highlighted a few, and I hope you'll go out and have fun with them!
-You can explore some of the many fun ways to shape shawls with Stephen West's Craftsy class, Shawlscapes.
+There is a myriad of ways shawls can be shaped.
+I’ve highlighted a few, and I hope you’ll go out and have fun with them!

 Below, I grouped shots of my miniature shawls to show how different the same rate of increase can be.

 Both of these shawls are shaped with six increases for every two rows

 FREE: The Craftsy Designers’ Collection Knit Shawls eBook